 To help you get started with this, the Designed Dream team crafted a general wedding ceremony order that you can use in order to build your own wedding from the ground up.
 Please see our frequently asked wedding questions section, in order to get even more information on wedding planners.

-Wedding Ceremony Order of Events Template:
+Wedding Ceremony Order of Events Template For Better Planning:

 - The Welcome